Counseling Action Plan at Pinnacle High School

 Counselors schedule conferences as requested by the parent, teacher, student, or counselor.
 These conferences serve to illuminate problems and challenges to the academic progress and success of the student in a particular course.
 Suggestions are given for improvement and questions are answered regarding the student’s or parents’ concerns.
 Parents are also invited to contact their student’s counselor if they feel the need to review the student’s academic progress, plans, and goals, discuss any concerns, answer any questions, and to bring any information to the attention of the counselor that the parent deems relevant.

 Students and counselors meet early in the spring to determine and to finalize course choices for the following school year according to the student’s goals, future plans, and teacher recommendations.

 College and Career Counseling

 A comprehensive web-based resource program known as Naviance Student (formerly Family Connection) is utilized by students and counselors to help meet the goals of the ECAP Program.
 Students and counselors utilize Naviance Student for academic, college, and career planning and research.
 Students are encouraged to become familiar with and to utilize the opportunities of Naviance Student to assist them in reaching their ECAP Goals.
-Depending on the student's grade level we meet to discuss and assist them with Creating a Four Year High School Academic Plan, Research Careers by administering Career Inventories and Assessments, Course Registration for the following school year, and we assist seniors with the College Application Process.
+Depending on the student's grade level, we meet to discuss and assist them with creating a Four-Year High School Academic Plan, researching careers by administering Career Inventories and Assessments, registering for courses for the following school year, and understanding the College Application Process (for seniors).
 We discuss and assist them with these items in what we call Student ECAP’s Presentations.

 During the Senior Student, ECAP’s Presentation counselor meets with their seniors individually to discuss the college application process.
 Many follow-up meetings are held throughout the first semester as seniors and their counselor work together to make the college application process painless for students and their parents.